htcondor/htcondor-ce/docs/v24/configuration/writing-job-routes.md

 -------------------

-The following functions are operations that can be used to take incoming job attributes and modify them for the routed job for the ClassAd transform and deprecated syntax, respectively:
+The following functions are operations that can be used to take incoming job attributes and modify them for the routed
+job:

 1.  `COPY`, `copy_*`
 2.  `DELETE`, `delete_*`
 3.  `SET`, `set_*`
 4.  `EVALSET`, `eval_set_*`

-The above operations are evaluated in order differently depending on your chosen syntax:
+The above operations are evaluated in order:

--   **If you are using ClassAd transforms**, each function is evaluated in order of appearance.
+-   Each function is evaluated in order of appearance.
     For example, the following will set `FOO` in the routed job to the incoming job's `Owner` attribute and then subsequently remove `FOO` from the routed job: